koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 React creates an abstraction layer using React Element on top of the DOM.

 But the level might be too low as primitivies for your application.
-You can build your abstraction layer on the layer React creates.
+You can build your abstraction layer on the layer that React creates.
 It makes your applications clean and keeps consistency.
 -->